Your Land. Your Legacy. Our Expertise.

 The wildlife flows in the area are very healthy, offering regular sightings and an excellent hunting environment.
 I can’t imagine a better set up for a hunting and fishing cabin anywhere in BC.

-Long term one may want to upgrade the cabin, build new, bring in a cabin kit, a year-round yurt, but as is the cabin is comfortable and ready and waiting to be used on day one.
+Cabin is comfortable and very functional and ready and waiting to be used on day one.
 Just move in, stock the creek with your favorite beverages and enjoy!

 Location